ravenc/getting-and-cleaning-data-course-project/CodeBook.md

 gsub() function (with regular expression pattern replacement) was used to make the needed variable names' transformations.

 Examples:
-"tBodyAcc-mean()-X" was transformed to "timeBodyAccelerationMeanX" "fBodyBodyGyroJerkMag-std()" was transformed to "frequencyBodyGyroscopeJerkMagnitudeStandardDeviation"
+	* 'tBodyAcc-mean()-X' was transformed to "timeBodyAccelerationMeanX"
+	* "fBodyBodyGyroJerkMag-std()" was transformed to "frequencyBodyGyroscopeJerkMagnitudeStandardDeviation"

 After the above mentioned tranformations the data set has 10299 rows (observations) and 68 columns (variables).